gongybable/gongybable.github.io/pages/Knowledge_Base/ML_Basic/model_evaluation_and_validation/index.md

    If area is close to 0.5, then the data set is random, we cannot get a good split; <br />
    If area is close to 0, we can flip the data and get a good split. <br />

-#### AUC
-AUC stands for "Area under the ROC Curve."
+**AUC** stands for "Area under the ROC Curve."
 That is, AUC measures the entire two-dimensional area underneath the entire ROC curve.

 ### R2 Score
-> _Percentage of data variation not described by the model_

 ![alt text](eqn_r2.png)

+R2 Score measures the percentage of data variation not described by the model:
-R2 score close to 0, then it is a bad model; <br />
+* R2 score close to 0, then it is a bad model; <br />
-R2 score close to 1, then it is a good model. <br />
+* R2 score close to 1, then it is a good model. <br />

 ## Model Validation
 **Under Fitting:** Model is too simple; high training error. <br />
-**Over Fitting:** Model is too complicated, and memorise the training data; high test error.
+**Over Fitting:** Model is too complicated, and memorise the training data; has high test error.

 **Training Set:** Used to train the model. <br />
 **Validation Set:** Used to estimate the model, and tune the model hyper-parameters. <br />